Jomar77/Handwritten_Number_Recognition/README.md

-# Project Title: Dog and Cat Image Classification
+# Handwritten Number Recognition

 ## Overview
-This project is focused on creating a machine learning model to classify images as either a dog or a cat.
-The model will be trained using a dataset of labeled images and then tested on a set of new, unseen images.
-The goal is to achieve a high level of accuracy in classifying new images.
+This project is a machine learning model that is able to recognize handwritten numbers.
+The model is trained on the MNIST dataset, which contains 60,000 images of handwritten digits.
+The model is able to recognize digits with an accuracy of over 87%.

 ## Dataset
 The dataset used for training and testing the model will be the [Dogs vs Cats](https://www.kaggle.com/c/dogs-vs-cats) dataset which contains 25,000 images of dogs and cats.
 Each image is labeled as either "dog" or "cat".